mathewgomas-alfred/mathewgomas.io/reference_manual/tools/freehand_brush.rst

 Ticking this will allow snapping to :ref:`assistant_tool`, and the hotkey to toggle it is :kbd:`Ctrl + Shift + L`.
 See :ref:`painting_with_assistants` for more information.

 The slider will determine the amount of snapping, with 1000 being perfect snapping, and 0 being no snapping at all.
-For situations where there is more than one assistant on the canvas, the defaultly ticked :guilabel:`Snap single` means that Krita will only snap to a single assistant at a time, preventing noise.
+For situations where there is more than one assistant on the canvas, the defaultly ticked :guilabel:`Snap Single` means that Krita will only snap to a single assistant at a time, preventing noise.
 Unticking it allows you to chain assistants together and snap along them.